dotnet/csharpstandard/standard/statements.md

 A `return` statement is executed as follows:

 - For a return-by-value, *expression* is evaluated and its value is converted to the effective return type of the containing function by an implicit conversion.
 The result of the conversion becomes the result value produced by the function.
-For a return-by-ref, a reference to the *variable_reference* designated by *expression* becomes the result produced by the function.
-That result is a variable.
+For a return-by-ref, the *expression* is evaluated, and the result shall be classified as a variable.
 If the enclosing method’s return-by-ref includes `readonly`, the resulting variable is read-only.
 - If the `return` statement is enclosed by one or more `try` or `catch` blocks with associated `finally` blocks, control is initially transferred to the `finally` block of the innermost `try` statement.
 When and if control reaches the end point of a `finally` block, control is transferred to the `finally` block of the next enclosing `try` statement.
 This process is repeated until the `finally` blocks of all enclosing `try` statements have been executed.
 - If the containing function is not an async function, control is returned to the caller of the containing function along with the result value, if any.
 - If the containing function is an async function, control is returned to the current caller, and the result value, if any, is recorded in the return task as described in ([§15.15.3](classes.md#15153-evaluation-of-a-task-returning-async-function)).